munktron239/OffShore-LaunchSite/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-These are the mods that I included copies of the models I used for OffShore.
+Credits: These are the mods that I included copies of the models I used for OffShore.
 None of them were made by me.

-Models included in the 'Statics' folder, under CC-BY-NC-SA 4.0
+Models included in the 'Statics' folder, under CC-BY-NC-SA 4.0 licence:

 - BAD-T Konstructs - adds the aircraft carrier and destroyer